anandu06dev/ng4StarterKit/README.md

 ## Services

 Singleton services are elementary artifacts in Angular applications.
-Most of the functionality that does not belong in a component would normally be written in services!
+Most of the functionality that does not belong in a component would normally be located in services!
 We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the Repository pattern in the meaning of pure Data Access Services or State Management Services.
 We might get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.